cliansang/uwb-tracking-ros/README.md

 # ROS Interface for the Demos of Decawave's DWM1001 and EVK1000 Dev-Boards

-This repo extends the ROS interfaces for the [demo](<https://www.decawave.com/wp-content/uploads/2018/08/mdek1001_quick_start_guide.pdf>) of Decawave's MDEK1001 Dev-boards provided by [TIERs](<https://github.com/TIERS/ros-dwm1001-uwb-localization.git>) and [20chix (Mub)](<https://github.com/20chix/dwm1001_ros.git>) for the purpose of tracking and visualizing multiple tags in ROS environment.
-Regarding the [demo](<https://www.decawave.com/wp-content/uploads/2018/09/trek1000_user_manual.pdf>) based on TREK1000/EVK1000 Dev-boards, we wrote the ROS interface from scratch.
+This repo extends the ROS interfaces for the [demo](https://www.decawave.com/wp-content/uploads/2018/08/mdek1001_quick_start_guide.pdf) of Decawave's MDEK1001 Dev-boards provided by [TIERs](https://github.com/TIERS/ros-dwm1001-uwb-localization.git) and [20chix (Mub)](https://github.com/20chix/dwm1001_ros.git) for the purpose of tracking and visualizing multiple tags in ROS environment.
+Regarding the [demo](https://www.decawave.com/wp-content/uploads/2018/09/trek1000_user_manual.pdf) based on TREK1000/EVK1000 Dev-boards, we wrote the ROS interface from scratch.
 The code has been tested under Ubuntu 20.04 with ROS noetic distribution.

-This project has been originated as a supplementary sub-project for [CITrack](<https://cit-ec.de/en/ks/projects/citrack>) in Cognitronics and Sensor Systems Research Group, CITEC, Bielefeld Unviversity.
+This project has been originated as a supplementary sub-project for [CITrack](https://cit-ec.de/en/ks/projects/citrack) in Cognitronics and Sensor Systems Research Group, CITEC, Bielefeld University.

 ## Requirements